-Lesson Duration: 55 minutes

-Students' age: all ages
+Lesson Duration: 55 minutes Level of difficulty: easy-moderate-difficult Students' age: all ages

 Materials / equipment: Presentation, YouTube video Why a Geckos Feet Can Stick to Almost Anything

 Geckos are officially the largest animals capable of sticking to smooth walls.
 Spider-Man's ability to scale vertical walls may help the web-slinger catch the bad guys in comic books, but he could never pull this trick off in reality.
 A new study by zoologists at the University of Cambridge has found that geckos are the largest animals capable of sticking to smooth vertical surfaces - an ability that requires increasingly larger adhesive foot pads as a percentage of overall body surface as animals themselves become bigger.